Halal is an Arabic term in Islam which means permissible, allowed. Its antonym is Haram.

 “Controlled atmosphere stunning” is a name for the use of carbon dioxide or argon gas as part of the processing of chickens or other poultry for the production of human food.
 This procedure achieves insensibility by exposing broilers to either a mixture of inert gases (nitrogen and argon) or concentrations of carbon dioxide.
 The gas mixture deprives birds of oxygen, causing them to lose consciousness.

 Temple Grandin from the Colorado State University states, “Controlled atmosphere stunning has several welfare advantages.
 Handling stress is reduced because live chickens no longer have to be hung on the shackles.
 Another welfare advantage is that when a gas system runs correctly, 100% of the chickens will be rendered insensible before shackling and bleeding.
 Small runt chickens that may miss a water bath stunner will be effectively stunned by the gas.
 Some systems may also improve meat quality.” http://www.grandin.com/gas.stunning.poultry.eval.html

-Since CAS is an irreversible method of stunning, where the birds eventually die, the Halal Monitoring Authority does not approve of it except when the following is guaranteed:
+Since CAS is an irreversible method of stunning, where the birds eventually do not recover, the Halal Monitoring Authority does not approve of it except when the following is guaranteed:

 - The gas that is used is strictly CO2

-– Once the birds are out of the gas station, they are slaughtered in under two minutes as research shows that death does not occur in the bird until 2 to 6 minutes after exiting the station.
+- Once the birds exit the CAS station, they are slaughtered in under six minutes as our extensive research shows that the heart rate and wellness of the bird begins to deterorate after the eight-minute mark

 - All birds must be thoroughly bled prior to being scalded